brandonyongys/brandonyongys.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

-Hi there!
+Hello!
 Welcome to my humble github page.
-I'm Brandon and this is where you could find some of the projects I have worked on or currently working on.
-It would be updated from time to time as I am focusing most of my time on my meaningful work as a healthcare data scientist as well as living my life to the fullest.
+I'm Brandon and this is where you could find some of the work I have worked on on or currently working on.
+It would be updated from time to time as I am focusing most of my time on my meaningful work as a data scientist as well as living my life to the fullest.

-My meaningful healthcare data scientist work started at Singapore General Hospital, which is where I am still at!
-It is also where I got know a lot of like-minded people who wish to contribute back to the public good by improving the
+My meaningful work as a data scientist started at Singapore General Hospital in the mid of COVID-19, which is where I am still at!
+It has been an amazing journey as I was unknowingly the first member of the team and I had to develop the team with guidance from many people.
+I am now leading the ever growing team (from 3 to 6!) as a technical lead.
+It is also where I got know a lot of like-minded people who wish to contribute back to the public good.

-Whenever I have some down time here and there, I enjoy reading [reddit](http://reddit.com) and start planning my next escape.
+Whenever I have some down time here and there, I enjoy reading [reddit](http://reddit.com) especially the [SGreddit](http://https://reddit.com/r/singapore/) as well as to start planning my next escape.
 One of my to-do list is to visit the North or South Pole!
 And also, see the aurora with my own eyes.
+The world is my oyster.

 At the moment, I am still setting up my github.
 So pardon the tardiness.

+If you ever wish to contact me, you could scroll and choose your poison.